 The Town of Halifax water distribution system includes four water supplies at two sources.
-The Richmond Park Well site includes two gravelpacked wells: Richmond Park Well No.1(MA DEP Source ID 4118000-01G) and Richmond Park Well No. 2 (MA DEP Source ID 4118000-02G).
+The Richmond Park Well site includes two gravel-packed wells: Richmond Park Well No.1(MA DEP Source ID 4118000-01G) and Richmond Park Well No. 2 (MA DEP Source ID 4118000-02G).
 The wells, located off Plymouth Street near Pine Brook Drive, were constructed in 1965 and 1972, respectively.
 The Richmond Park Well site includes a treatment facility for iron and manganese removal along with disinfection and pH adjustment.
 The YMCA Camp Well site includes two gravel-packed wells: YMCA Camp Well No. 3 (MA DEP Source ID 4118000-03G and YMCA Camp Well No. 4 (MA DEP Source ID 4118000-04G).
 These wells, located at the end of Lingan Street were constructed in 1990 and 2004, respectively.
 The wells are treated at the YMCA Camp chemical feed building for disinfection and pH adjustment.

-During 2014, the four wells provided 163,396,000 gallons of potable water to 2,799 residential, commercial, municipal and industrial accounts.
+During 2017, the four wells provided 162,098,000 gallons of potable water to 2,827 residential, commercial, municipal and industrial accounts.
 These sources also supply water for fire protection.

 The Town of Halifax distribution system consists of approximately 49 miles of water mains ranging in size from two to twelve inches in diameter.
 The Town has one water storage facility: the Plymouth Street Tank, which is an elevated steel tank located behind the Town Hall.
 The tank was constructed in 1960 and has a capacity of a half million gallons.
-The Tank is due to be rehabilitated in the fall of 2015, during which time Halifax may utilize its interconnection with Brockton Water Department as a backup supply.
-To obtain more information about the Brockton Water Supply please contact the Brockton Water Department at 508-580-7825.
+The Tank was rehabilitated in late 2015.